DapperLib/DapperAOT/src/Dapper.Advisor/readme.md

 ﻿# Dapper.Advisor

+For the most up-to-date contents of this file, see [GitHub](https://github.com/DapperLib/DapperAOT/blob/main/src/Dapper.Advisor/readme.md).

 This tool contains analyzers that offer guidance on Dapper usage; it is included as part of Dapper.AOT, but can also offer guidance in isolation.